bobinv001/PropTech/README.md

 # PropTech

-Simple listings page using react, typescript, styled components, styled system
+Simple listings page using react, typescript, styled components, styled system.
+Using faker and json-server for API

 ## Build instructions